libsdl-org/SDL/docs/README-migration.md

 ## SDL_loadso.h

 SDL_LoadFunction() now returns `SDL_FunctionPointer` instead of `void *`, and should be cast to the appropriate function type.
 You can define SDL_FUNCTION_POINTER_IS_VOID_POINTER in your project to restore the previous behavior.

-## SDL_locale.h

-SDL_GetPreferredLocales() returns a const array of locale pointers, which does not need to be freed.
-You can use SDL_ClaimTemporaryMemory() to convert it to a non-const pointer that should be freed when you're done with it.

 ## SDL_log.h